Padman Trailer: Akshay Kumar Is Funny, Witty & Fights For A Cause! Watch It Here

-If America has Superman, Bat Man and Spider Man, India has the one and only Padman who revolutionised the sanitary sector for the rural Indian woman and became a subject of study for several universities across the world.
+If America has Superman, Batman and Spiderman, India has the one and only Padman who revolutionised the sanitary sector for the rural Indian woman and became a subject of study for several universities across the world.

 Also Read: This Cricketer From England Once Proposed Virat Kohli, Now She Wishes Him A Happy Married Life!